Made for Adult Ice Skaters

 Adult-Specific Opportunities

-• Games, group numbers, and social time
+• Adult carnivals: Games, group numbers, social time in a laid-back atmosphere

-• Casual adult skating nights
+• Social skates: Casual adult skating nights, mixed skill levels welcome

 Part 7: Mental Game & Staying Motivated